anon-blue/anon.blue/README.txt

+                        W'  ll all be dead in a nuclear holocaust soon enoguh an d here you are reading this.
+Sad.

                                                of course im alone again
+                                             FILL THE BLANKS PLE